 Who wrote Ecclesiastes?

-The word Ecclesiastes essentially means “the preacher” and is a translation of the Hebrew word koheleth.
 The first verse of the book tells us that the author of the book is called “the Preacher” and that he was the son of David and a king in Jerusalem.

 The Jewish commentary titled The Five Megilloth, published by the Soncino Press, states, “For practically all modern authorities on the Bible, the authorship is a closed question so far as the traditional view, that King Solomon wrote it, is concerned” (p.
 106).